| Renaissance | |

 Pacey, Technology in World Civilization, pp. 97-98.

-Spain and France fought over Italy (1500), Spain fought in the Mediterranean against the Ottomans and broke their power in the Battle of Lepanto and the control of the Levant (Syria & Lebanon).
+Spain and France fought over Italy (1500), Spain fought in the Mediterranean against the Ottomans and broke their power in the Battle of Lepanto and the control of the Levant (Syria & Lebanon) and the eastern Mediterranean Sea.

 A Christian naval fleet was assembled under the overall command of Admiral Don John of Austria.
 Although young (in his twenties), Don John was a capable naval commander.
 The Spaniards were led by Santa Cruz, the Genoese by Andrea Doria, and the Venetians commanded by Agostin Barbarigo and Sebastian Veniero.
 The fleet under Don John's command was some 300 ships strong, with over 100 ships and 30,000 men being supplied by Philip II of Spain alone.